Chart Color Schemes

 Currumbin Valley - Tallebudgera features high concentrations of family households, with a higher-than-average median household size

-Family households account for 85.8% of all households, consisting of 44.5% couples with children, 30.4% couples without children, and 10.1% single parent families.
-Non-family households constitute the remaining 14.2%, with lone person households at 11.4% and group households comprising 2.8%.
-The median household size is 3.1 people, which is larger than the Rest of Qld average of 2.5.
+Family households dominate at 85.8% of all households, comprising 44.5% couples with children, 30.4% couples without children, and 10.1% single parent families.
+Non-family households make up the remaining 14.2%, with lone person households at 11.4% and group households comprising 2.8% of the total.
+The median household size of 3.1 people is larger than the Regional Qld average of 2.5.

 Frequently Asked Questions - Households